vuejs/v2.vuejs.org/src/guide/comparison.md

 - Vue provides unobtrusive reactivity on plain JavaScript objects and fully automatic computed properties.
 In Ember, you need to wrap everything in Ember Objects and manually declare dependencies for computed properties.

-- Vue's template syntax harnesses the full power of JavaScript expressions, while Handlebars' expression and helper syntax is quite limited in comparison.
+- Vue's template syntax harnesses the full power of JavaScript expressions, while Handlebars' expression and helper syntax is intentionally quite limited in comparison.

 - Performance-wise, Vue outperforms Ember by a fair margin, even after the latest Glimmer engine update in Ember 2.0.
 Vue automatically batches updates, while in Ember you need to manually manage run loops in performance-critical situations.